bnb/jsconf-eu-led/README.md

 #### Working from the CLI

-- You can find install instructions for `func` [here](func-install-instructions), also known as azure-functions-core-tools.
+- You can find install instructions for `func` [here][func-install-instructions], also known as azure-functions-core-tools.
-- You can find install instructions for `az` [here](az-install-instructions).
+- You can find install instructions for `az` [here][az-install-instructions].

 Be sure to install both of these dependencies, as we'll be using them later.